-To repeat, there is no lexical data that I have found showing that "arms" includes "accoutrements, magazines," or any other parts of weapons.
+78. To repeat, there is virtually no lexical data that I have found showing that "arms" includes "accoutrements," "cartridge boxes," "cartouch boxes," "magazines," or any parts of weapons.
 To the contrary, while "arms" is used as a general term for weapons (typically swords, knives, rifles, and pistols), it does not include ammunition, ammunition containers, flints, scabbards, holsters, armor, or shields, which are included in the category "accoutrements."
-And there is no evidence from the small number of mentions of the repeater air guns in the databases before the Civil War era that such guns were used in the Founding Era by the American or British military, or that they were widely available to civilians for hunting or self-defense.
+And there is no evidence from the small number of mentions of the repeater air guns in the databases before the Civil War that such guns were used in the Founding Era by the American or British military, or that they were widely available in that period to civilians for hunting or self-defense.